dereckmezquita/derecksnotes.com/client/src/content/courses/introduction-to-immunology.md

 ## Reminders: antigens, thymo-dependent/independent

 To eliminate a thymo-dependent antigen there must be the help of the T lymphocytes.
-If it is a thymo- independent antigen then T lymphocytes are not involved.
+If it is a thymo-independent antigen then T lymphocytes are not involved.

 > [!NOTE]
 > The difference is due essentially to the structure.